eyepop-ai/eyepop-sdk-node/src/eyepop/README.md

 ```
 ## Other Usage Options
 #### Auto start workers
-By default, `EyePop.endpoint().connect()` will start a worker if none is running yet.
+By default, `EyePop.workerEndpoint().connect()` will start a worker if none is running yet.
 To disable this behavior
 create an endpoint with `EyePop.endpoint({autoStart: false})`.
 #### Stop pending jobs
-By default, `EyePop.endpoint().connect()` will cancel all currently running or queued jobs on the worker.
+By default, `EyePop.workerEndpoint().connect()` will cancel all currently running or queued jobs on the worker.
 It is assumed that the caller _takes full control_ of that worker.
 To disable this behavior create an endpoint with
 `EyePop.endpoint({stopJobs: false})`.

+## Data endpoint (experimental)
+To support managing your own datasets and control model optimization v0.21.0 introduces `EyePop.dataEndpoint()`,
+an experimental pre-release which is subject to change.
+An officially supported version will be released with v1.0.0